Legana: History

 After European settlement, Legana was initially a rural town made up of dairy farms, apple orchards, and cattle grazing.
 Most of the residences were originally located near the Tamar River with housing developments built nearer to the West Tamar Highway.
 Legana was also originally called Legana Estate.

 Legana was gazetted as a locality in 1963.

 Geography

 The waters of the Tamar River estuary form the north-eastern, eastern and south-eastern boundaries.

 Road infrastructure

 The West Tamar Highway (Route A7) passes through from south-east to north-west.
+By the end of 2025, the stretch of Route A7 that passes through Legana has been upgraded to 4 lanes in each direction as being a dual carriageway.
 Route C732 (Bridgenorth Road) starts at an intersection with A7 and runs west until it exits.
 Route C733 (Rosevears Drive) starts at an intersection with A7 and runs north until it exits.

 Community

 Like most smaller rural townships, sporting clubs play an important part of the social life of Legana.
 Most of the community facilities are located within a community precinct which accommodates the Legana Cricket Club who compete in the TCL cricket competition running two teams, the Legana Tennis Club, and children's community playground.
 Near the playground the council is planning to build a bicycle dirt jump park for the local youths to ride their bikes.
 The memorial hall is near to this precinct.

 Legana has a Youth Group run by the West Tamar Council which is held at the memorial hall, allowing the youths to join in afterschool activities and games.

 The Legana shopping center, anchored by a Woolworths supermarket, hosts a number of retail and food businesses.
 Prominent among these is a KFC, hairdresser, chemist, post office, Banjos Bakery, the Reject Shop, Salvation Army Store. and an EG Ampol petrol station (Formerly Caltex Woolworths).

 Legana Fire Brigade consists of a group of enthusiastic volunteers who provide the community with a fire protection service equipped to respond to both structure and vegetation fires, car accidents, and fire alarms.
 Legana Fire Brigade was formed soon after the 1967 Tasmanian fires.

 Legana Fire Brigade's first piece of equipment was a tanker trailer, purchased by the then Beaconsfield Council under a Rural Fires Board subsidy scheme, and housed at the Brigade Captain's property.

 At about this time the Legana area began to change from one of apple and pear orchards and dairy farming to a rural residential nature with a sub-division at Freshwater Point.